Code-Institute-Submissions/ci_milestone2/README.md

 Footer:

 - [x] Click on nav links in the footer.
 - [x] Click on social media links.

 Contact Form:

 - [x] Try to submit the empty form.
 Expect to see the error message underneath each required field.
-- [x] Try to submit the form with an invalid email address and verify that a relevant error message appears.
+- [x] Try to submit the form with an invalid email address.
+Expect to see an error message.
 - [x] Try to submit the form with all inputs valid.
 Expect to see success message.

 #### Browser and Device Testing

 The website was tested on the browsers and devices as follows.
-The website was not tested on a mobile as I do not have access to one.
+The website was not tested on a tablet as I do not have access to one.

 | Device | Browser           | OS                   | Compatibility |
 | ------ | ----------------- | -------------------- | ------------- |